-Things To Do After Installing Ubuntu 21.10 & 20.04
+Better Things To Do After Installing Ubuntu 24.04

 Get Better Appearance

-Since Ubuntu 18.10, the distribution comes with “Yaru” theme, which is really nice by default:
+Since Ubuntu 18.10, the distribution comes with “Yaru” theme, which is really nice by default.

 But if you don’t like it, there are hundreds of nice themes available on gnome-look.org.
-You can choose any one you like and download it.
+You can choose anyone you like and download it.

-If you are downloading a GTK+ theme, make sure to extract it to /home/yourusrename/.themes folder.
-Or if you are downloading an icon/mouse cursor theme, extract it to /home/yourusername/.icons.
+If you are downloading a GTK+ theme, make sure to extract it to

+/home/yourusrename/.themes folder.
+Or if you are downloading an icon/mouse cursor theme, extract it to

+/home/yourusername/.icons.
 Those two folders (.themes and .icons) are hidden in your home folder.
 You need to open your home folder and hit Ctrl + H to display them.

-If they don’t exist, simply create them.
+If they don’t exist, simply create them on your own, no biggie.

-Here are some GTK+ themes worth to try out: Arc Theme, OSX Arc White Theme, Zuki themes, Numix Theme.

-And if you are searching for icons: Moka Icons, Obsidian Icons, Mint-X icons.

-After you download these themes and extract them in the correct location, you can start using them with GNOME Tweaks.
+After you download these themes and extract them in the correct location, you can start using them with GNOME Tweaks (just head to the “Appearance” tab in GNOME Tweaks and change your current themes to the ones you want).

+You should also learn how you can take screenshots on Linux like a pro, so that you can share them when needed with whoever you want:

 Get Important Firefox Addons

 Firefox is the default web browser in Ubuntu.
-Since you are going to use it everyday, then it’s better for you to try a set of different addons and extensions:
+Since you are going to use it every day, then it’s better for you to try a set of different addons and extensions:

 - uBlock Origin: The famous ad-blocker plugin.
 Please make sure to add us to the whitelist!